thunderkeys/StealthFork/README.md

 If you're building a Stealth Fork, I'd love to hear your thoughts!

-Join the discussion, suggest improvements, or share feedback in the 'KyleGB' channel on the Doomcube Discord.
+Join the discussion, suggest improvements, or share feedback in the 'stealth_fork' channel on the Doomcube Discord.

 ---